aretext/aretext/client-server-design.md

 -	proxying terminal input/output to the server, using the tty delegation mechanism described below.
 -	(optionally) starting and daemonizing server process.

-To avoid conflict between different user accounts, the UDS path will be `$XDG_RUNTIME_DIR/aretext.socket`.
+To avoid conflict between different user accounts, the UDS path will be `$XDG_RUNTIME_DIR/aretext.socket`, with fallback to `/var/run/aretext.socket` for execution within an OCI container.

 Client TTY Delegation
 ---------------------

 The client delegates all interactions with its TTY to the server using the following procedure:

-1. Create a pseudoterminal (pty) pair: ptmx (primary) and pts (secondary)
+1. Set client tty to raw mode.
+2. Create a socketpair (call the file descriptors `s1` and `s2`\)
-2. Send pts to the server over UDS using SCM_RIGHTS out-of-band data.
+3. Send `s2` to the server over UDS using SCM_RIGHTS out-of-band data.
-3. Send a "start session" message to the server encoding the arguments to the client (e.g. the filepath to open).
+4. Send a "start session" message to the server encoding the arguments to the client (e.g. the filepath to open).
-4. Copy stdin -> ptmx and ptmx -> stdout until the pty is closed.
+5. Copy stdin -> `s1` and `s1` -> stdout until `s2` is closed by the server.

-The server receives a file descriptor for pts over UDS and uses it to control the client's terminal:

-1. Initialize a tcell `Screen` for the client using the pts file descriptor.
-This is used for all input/output to/from the editor.
-2. When executing shell commands with `CmdModeTerminal`, use the pts file descriptor as stdin, stdout, stderr, and the controlling terminal for the subprocess.
+The server then controls the client tty by reading/writing `s2`.
+This is achieved through a custom `tcell.Tty` implementation that reads and writes `s2`.

+For executing shell with `CmdModeTerminal`, the server maintains a psuedoterminal pair (`ptmx` and `pts`).
+Before executing the command, the server suspends the `tcell.Screen`, then begins copying `ptmx` <-> `s2`.
+The `pts` side of the pty is used by the subcommand as stdin/stdout/stderr.
+When the command completes, the server interrupts the copy (by setting read deadline to now) and resumes the `tcell.Screen`.

 When tty dimensions change, the client will receive a SIGWINCH signal.
-To propagate the change, the client must:

-1. Resize ptmx to match the client's tty.
-This causes the kernel to signal SIGWINCH to all server subprocesses whose controlling terminal is pts.
-2. Send a `TerminalResizeMsg` to the server.
-This allows the server to update screen dimensions for the client's editor.
+To propagate the change, the client sends a `TerminalResizeMsg` to the server.
+The server updates the `tcell.Tty` dimensions and the `ptmx` (which triggers SIGWINCH to any subcommands using `pts`).

 Client-Server Messages
 ----------------------